facebookresearch/hydra/website/docs/tutorials/basic/5_composition.md

     view: true
 ```

-In much the same way you can compose any of the other 11 configurations by adding appropriate overrides such as `db=postgresql`.

 ### Summary
-To summarize this section:
  - The addition of each new db, schema, or ui only requires a single file
  - Each config group can have a default specified in the `defaults` list
- - Any combination can be composed by selecting the desired config from each config group
+ - Any combination can be composed by selecting the desired option from each config group in the `defaults` list or the command line.

-Stay tuned for seeing how to run all of the combinations automatically (Multi-run).
+Stay tuned to see how to run all of the combinations automatically ([Multi-run](/tutorials/basic/6_multirun.md)).